FINANCIAL OPERATION††††††††††††††††††††††††††††††††††††††††††††††††††† Policy 3100 (Regulation 3100)

 All money received by the District shall be disbursed only for the purposes for which they are levied, collected or received.

 The Board will give final approval to all bills paid.
 Payment of bills shall be authorized by the Superintendent/designee, only after verification of delivery and satisfaction by the department or staff receiving the item(s).
 No payment for goods or services shall be made unless both an itemized invoice showing the name of the person or firm to whom payment is due is presented, and a receiving document bearing the signature of an authorized school employee is on file.
 Furthermore, the invoice must have been issued in response to an approved purchase order.

-Payments from Federal awards will minimize the time elapsing between transfer of funds from the federal pass through entity and the disbursement of funds by the District to vendor recipients regardless of whether the payment is made by electronic transfer, or issuance/redemption of checks, warrants or payments.† The District will make timely payment to contractors consistent with the terms of each specific contact.† Advance payments of Federal funds will be deposited and maintained in insured interest-bearing accounts.† The Districts cash management of Federal funds will be consistent with requirements ß200.305 of the Code of Federal Regulations.
+Payments from Federal awards will minimize the time elapsing between transfer of funds from the Fderal pass through entity and the disbursement of funds by the District to vendor recipients regardless of whether the payment is made by electronic transfer, or issuance/redemption of checks, warrants or payments.† The District will make timely payment to contractors consistent with the terms of each specific contact.† Advance payments of Federal funds will be deposited and maintained in insured interest-bearing accounts.† Interest amounts of up to $500.00 per school year will be maintained by the District to be utilized for administrative purposes.
+The Districts cash management of Federal funds will be consistent with requirements ß200.305 of the Code of Federal Regulations.

 Investments of District Funds